Girellil/Home_Sales/README.md

 1) Home_Sales/README.md (this file).

-2) Home_Sales/Home_Sales.ipynb = File containing the python code ran for the Decision Tree Model.
+2) Home_Sales/Home_Sales.ipynb = File containing the python code ran for the Analysis.

 3) Home_Sales/image_results/ = Folder containing snapshots of some of the results for the main functions executed during the analysis.
     * original_table, time to query original table format:<br>